H1K609 New and Renewable Energy MSc Postgraduate Taught 2017

 - Research and Development Project.

-You will select three optional modules.
-In previous years these modules have included:
+Students select one optional module.
+In previous years optional modules have included:

 Course Learning and Teaching

-This is a 12-month full time degree course that starts in September with an intensive core module on engineering fundamentals and finishes at the end of August the following year, when students submit a report and have an oral examination on their chosen research project.
-The programme consists of four core modules to provide a solid foundation in a broad range of New and Renewable Energy technologies and three optional modules that allows you to choose study programmes which are most suited to your interests.
+This is a 12-month full time programme beginning at the start of the academic year and finishing with students submitting a report and completing an oral examination on their chosen research and development project.
+The programme consists of four core modules to provide a solid education in a broad range of New and Renewable Energy technologies.
+A choice of one from two optional modules allows students to choose a study programme most suited to their interests and needs.
 The modules include lecture courses, a group design project and an individual research and development project.

 A major individual research and development project completes the core modules.
 This provides an open-ended challenge to each individual student, in collaboration with a staff supervisor.
 Regular meetings are held with the supervisor to discuss project progress and planning issues.
 A mid-term assessment is carried out to ensure project is on track.
-At the end of the project you will be required to submit a final report on your work, in the style of a research paper.
-You are also required to prepare and to present a poster to allow an assessment to be made of your understanding and ability to present your work, plus an oral examination is held to allow detailed questions to be put to the student regarding the technical aspects of their project.
-You should expect to have up to 20 hours of contact time with your supervisors plus 500 hours of research work, supported by the School’s technicians and other research workers, over the course of the research project.
+At the end of the project students are required to submit a final report on their work, in the style of a research paper.
+They are also required to prepare and present a poster to encourage further development of their ability to present their work to staff and their peers.
+An oral examination is held to allow detailed questions to be put to the student regarding the technical aspects of their project.
+Students should expect to have up to 15 hours of contact time with their supervisors plus over 500 hours of research work and preparation, supported by the School’s technicians and other research workers, over the course of their research projects.

 Subject requirements, level and grade

 To be admitted to the MSc programme in New and Renewable Energy, you need the equivalent of a UK Honours degree to at least an upper second class standard.
-This should normally be in an Engineering or Engineering-related subject although in some instances we can consider industrial or other relevant experience if you have a different first degree.
+This should normally be in an appropriate Engineering or Engineering-related subject including modules in electrical engineering and/or thermodynamics although in some instances we can consider industrial or other relevant experience if you have a different first degree.

 English Language requirements